The Ultimate Guide to Accessing the Dewa Sanzan

 When it comes to unique experiences outside mainstream Japan, Yamagata’s Dewa Sanzan should be at the top of the list.
 You can read our other articles about why you should visit this place, but this article is a comprehensive guide on all the best ways to access the Dewa Sanzan; plane, train, bus, or car.
 Heard about Japan’s great outdoors?
 Keen to discover the culture and history of rural Japan?
-The Dewa Sanzan, the Three Mountains of Dewa, has your back.
+The Dewa Sanzan, the Three Mountains of Dewa, can’t be beaten.

 First things first, where are the Dewa Sanzan?
 The Dewa Sanzan alludes to three sacred mountains, Mt.
 Haguro, Mt.
 Gassan, and Mt.
 Yudono, of the former Dewa Province.
 Dewa Province encompassed modern-day Yamagata and Akita Prefectures located on the west coast of the Tohoku region in northern Honshu.
 These days, the Dewa Sanzan lie entirely in the remote Yamagata Prefecture.
 In fact, they split inland Yamagata with the Shonai region along the coast of the Sea of Japan.
 This means you’re going to have to decide where in the prefecture you want to visit before you come.

-Next, you’ll need to decide where on the Dewa Sanzan you’re going.
 Technically, all three of the Dewa Sanzan lie in the Shonai region on the Sea of Japan coast.
 However, you can access Mt.
 Gassan and Mt.
 Yudono from both inland and coastal Yamagata.
 If you’re wanting the ultimate Dewa Sanzan experience, we highly recommend staying somewhere in Tsuruoka City in the Shonai region.
 We especially recommend a Shukubo Pilgrim Lodge on Mt.
 Haguro, or Saikan at the top of Mt.
 Haguro.
 Why?
-This puts you in by far the best location to reach all three peaks, plus is a short walk from the Five Story Pagoda.
+This puts you in by far the best location to reach all three peaks, plus the Shukubo are a short walk from the Five Story Pagoda.
 Not only that, staying in a Shukubo or Saikan all but guarantees an immersive cultural experience only available on the Dewa Sanzan.

 The remote location of the Dewa Sanzan can be a blessing and a curse.
 It’s a blessing in that only those who truly want to visit do so.
 It’s a curse in that public transport can be infrequent and expensive.
 If you don’t have your own transport, or don’t speak Japanese, getting there can be a challenge.
 Fortunately for you, I’ve compiled this guide exactly on how to access the Dewa Sanzan.

 Now that’s out of the way, there are many options available for getting to the Dewa Sanzan.
-Plane, bullet train, bus or car, put simply you are spoilt for choice on accessing the Dewa Sanzan.
+Bullet train, plane, bus or car, put simply you are spoilt for choice on accessing the Dewa Sanzan.
 Obviously, the best method will depend on a number of factors; where exactly you wish to visit, where you are coming from, whether you have a JR pass, are an international resident with a flight back home, and of course how much money and time you have to spare.
-In this article, we take all these points into consideration, giving you the full picture on accessing the Dewa Sanzan.
-Finally, let’s review the best ways to access the Dewa Sanzan.
 Take your pick: foot spa trains, picturesque views of the Sea of Japan, snowy landscapes, or all of the above!